Online version: February 2021

 - its societal commitments in favor of sustainable development, circular economy, fight against food waste, fight against food insecurity, respect for animal welfare and responsible, fair and sustainable food;

-- collective agreements concluded within the company and their impact on the company’s economic performance as well as on the working conditions of employees;
+- collective agreements ratified within the company and their impact on the company’s economic performance as well as on the working conditions of employees;

-- actions to prevent discrimination and promote diversity and measures taken in favor of the disabled.
+- actions to prevent discrimination and promote diversity and measures taken in favor of those with disabilities.

 Article R. 225-105 of the French Commercial Code sets out the structure to be followed for the NFPS, which must, in particular, present: